DevonteCarmon/azure-network-protocols/README.md

 - After creating the virtual machines I'm going to login to VM-1 using the public IP Address through the Remote Desktop Protocol app
 - Once I'm in the virtual machine I'm going to download the Wireshark application as you can see in the picture below
 <h2>Actions and Observations</h2>
-- Here we have the WIreshark application being downloaded and installed
+- Here we have the Wireshark application being downloaded and installed

 <p>
 <img src="https://i.imgur.com/cnCdmt6.png height="80%" width="80%" alt="Disk Sanitization Steps"/>